vince-grondin/kotlin-slack-blocks-builder/README.md

 ##  Slack Block Kotlin DSL for Effortless Block Building

-This ibrary provides a user-friendly Kotlin DSL for building [Slack Blocks](https://api.slack.com/reference/block-kit#blocks), simplifying the process of creating interactive and visually appealing messages within your Slack applications.
+This library provides a user-friendly Kotlin DSL for building [Slack Blocks](https://api.slack.com/reference/block-kit#blocks), simplifying the process of creating interactive and visually appealing messages within your Slack applications.